Bloomberg-Beta/Manual/Manual.md

 We want to protect your confidentiality and ours, and usually include a standard term to accomplish that -- though the best protection is trust.

-## Our “products,” or, how we work with entrepreneurs
+## Our “products,” or, how we work with founders

 We think of our “products” as offerings of support and capital to a company, and the price we charge is ownership in a company.